-- 2023-24: 70% of decisions issued within 30 days and 90% within 60 days - 2024-25: 80% of decisions issued within 30 days and 90% within 50 days - 2025-26: 90% of decisions issued within 30 days and 95% within 40 days
+- 2024-25: 80% of decisions issued within 30 days and 90% within 50 days - 2025-26: 90% of decisions issued within 30 days and 95% within 40 days - 2026-27: 90% of decisions issued within 30 days and 95% within 40 days

 These performance measures are designed to assess the OLT's core business of resolving disputes in an accessible, fair and efficient manner, including whether cases are proceeding through the system in a timely manner and resources are effectively utilized.
-Results of the new measures will be included in the 2023-24 Annual Report.
 The OLT will continue to refine and expand its performance measures in subsequent years and identify additional metrics and benchmarks as necessary.